 Values can change depending on different situations

-Stories and myths are helpful to unravel paradigms or thought patterns
+Stories and myths are helpful in unravelling paradigms or thought patterns

 Self-perspective

 This is where you can indulge in looking at things with your own unique experiences and situations.
 You examine your own beliefs, preferences and desires.
-You can choose the best course given your unique self.
+You can choose the best course tailored to your unique needs.
 By acknowledging your unique perspective, you free yourself up to let this go if needed.
-Alternatively, you might decide to go with your preference or situation having examined all perspectives.
+Alternatively, you might decide to go with your preference or situation, having examined all perspectives.

 Other-perspective

-Putting oneself into other shoes is one of the most loving and powerful acts you can carry out.
-Understanding where someone is coming from means you can consider other points of view.
-It means you can understand and accept another person’s perspective.
+Putting oneself in someone else’s shoes is one of the most loving and powerful acts you can carry out.
+Understanding where someone is coming from means you can consider other perspectives.
+It means you can understand and accept another person’s point of view.